8 All-Natural Sex-Drive Boosters That Will Take You to the Next Level

 One of Dr. Kahn’s top picks for boosting libido, damiana is a shrub native to southern Texas, Central America, Mexico, South America, and the Caribbean.
 For centuries, the Mayan Indians of Mexico have used it as an aphrodisiac for both men and women.

 An annual plant whose seeds are a common ingredient in dishes from South Asia, fenugreek not only spices up meals, but, according to research, the bedroom too.
-(If you're battling a flagging desire, check out these reasons for having sex.)
 A 2011 study published in the journal Phytotherapy Research found that the plant boosted sex drive in men experiencing low libido.
 Other benefits include lower blood sugar levels in diabetics, and increased milk production for women who are breastfeeding.

 This popular kitchen spice has been used in the Indian culture to boost sex drive, while in Africa, it’s referred to as “Viagra for women.”
 According to a 2003 study published in BMC Complementary and Alternative Medicine that tested nutmeg as an aphrodisiac using animal studies, the spice is beneficial in increasing sexual behaviors.